Effective mass theorems with Bloch modes crossings: Introduction

-This result is derived as a consequence of a more complicated analysis that is valid in any dimension under assumptions (that includes ${\bf H1}$) satisfied for all Bloch modes when $d=1$, and that is presented in our main result, Theorem~\ref{theorem0} below.
+Theorem~\ref{theorem:1d} is derived as a consequence of a more general analysis that is valid in any dimension under assumptions that are satisfied for all Bloch energies when $d=1$, and that is presented in the next section.